 This was once again obvious at the 2013 European Championships of Beach Ultimate, which were awesome!
 Hosted by BULA and WFDF and made possible by the local organization (thanks Peixets) the memorable event took place on the beaches of Calafell (Spain), 74 teams consisting of 1,150 athletes, 23 nations, 11 fields, 7 divisions.

 The 2015 BULA & WFDF World Championships in Dubai have been the highlight of the sport so far.
 Fans at home were able to watch all the action at home.
 There was professional TV and online coverage of 4 showcase games each day, plus all the finals.
 There were video highlights, live scoring of all games, statistics, and deep social media immersion.
 A team of professional writers, photographers, and videographers provided very comprehensive coverage of the event.

-The 2017 WFDF World Championships of Beach Ultimate, in association with BULA will take place in Royan, France.
-It has broken all interest records and 120 teams from 40 nations were invited to participate.
+The 2017 WFDF World Championships of Beach Ultimate, in association with BULA took place in Royan, France.
+It broke all interest records and 120 teams from 39 nations participated.